0x9ONU/Obsidian-Notes/3 - Junior Year/Summer Research/Reports/Evan's Fellowship Research Integrated Circuits Report 1.md

 ## Part 1: Comparators and the Regions

 To detect each region and send the proper signals over to the priority encoder, it is critical that the $V_{ref}$ and the resistors are chosen wisely based on the chosen time period and capacitance of the RC circuit.
-To determine the
+To determine the proper bounds for the negative input to each comparator, the simple voltage divider formula is used.
+The voltage at each node is equal to

 ## Part 2: Priority Encoder